tastyhamsandwich/dcp-direct/README.md

 ## 🃏 Getting Started

-For setup instructions and developer guides, please see the individual documentation files in the `/docs` directory.
+To setup the project in a development environment, see the Contributing section at the bottom of this README.
+For developer guides and function descriptions, please see the individual documentation files in the `/docs` directory.
+Finally, once the project is in a state worthy of going live, the URL of the site will be posted.

 ## 🃏 Future Development